Last updated: July 27, 2021

 My response: content and, most importantly, email.

 According to Emma, 59% of marketers point to email as being their best channel for revenue generation.
-Okay, if you have someone on your email list of subscribers, they’re already potentially a lead, but email is vital for establishing (with little hands-on sales work and lead scoring in place) whether that lead is actually viable.
+Okay, if you have someone on your email list of subscribers, they’re already potentially a lead, but email is vital for establishing (with little hands-on sales work and lead scoring in place) whether those marketing leads are actually viable.

 Sign up for our free crash course on B2B email marketing